Mur River - Graz/ Auwiesen to Kalsdorf

 Navigation rules

-The usual water traffic rules apply: avoid other watercrafts in good time, do not paddle up to the weirs but get out of the water or turn around early enough in front of them.
-Avoid nesting sites!
+The usual water traffic rules apply: Avoid other watercraft in good time, do not approach the weirs, but get out of the water early enough or turn back.
+Also avoid nesting sites!

 Dangers and risks

-When entering under the motorway bridge, there is an extreme risk of slipping on the slipway.
+When boarding under the freeway bridge, there is an extreme risk of slipping on the slipway.
 It is best to put the board in the water from the shore instead of from the slipway.

 At the power plants Gössendorf (the first power plant) and Kalsdorf (the second power plant) you should of course get out of the water well beforehand and not paddle all the way to the weir.

 Expect increased eddies and swirls by the island (approx. 1.3 km) after the Gössendorf power plant.
 The same applies to the old channels to the left and right of it.
 Only paddle through these if the water level is high enough.
-In general, the right side arm is better suited for this for it is wider and deeper.
+In general, the right side arm is better suited for this, as it is wider and deeper.

-When exiting in Kalsdorf, there is no fixed exit point and you have to look for a suitable exit between the bushes along the bank.
+When landing in Kalsdorf, there is no fixed landing spot and you have to look for a suitable path between the bushes along the bank.
 It is relatively steep, but not very high.
 There is a risk of slipping, especially in winter when there is snow and ice.

 Directions